aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/image/track-conversion-progress-of-excel-to-tiff/_index.md

 ## **Possible Usage Scenarios**

 Sometimes converting large Excel files can take some time.
 During this time, you might want to show the document conversion progress instead of just a loading screen to enhance the usability of your application.
-Aspose.Cells for Node.js via C++ supports tracking document conversion process by providing the [**IPageSavingCallback**](https://reference.aspose.com/cells/nodejs-cpp/ipagesavingcallback) interface.
+Aspose.Cells for Node.js via C++ supports tracking the document conversion process by providing the [**IPageSavingCallback**](https://reference.aspose.com/cells/nodejs-cpp/ipagesavingcallback) interface.
 The [**IPageSavingCallback**](https://reference.aspose.com/cells/nodejs-cpp/ipagesavingcallback) interface provides [**pageStartSaving(PageStartSavingArgs)**](https://reference.aspose.com/cells/nodejs-cpp/ipagesavingcallback/#pageStartSaving-pagestartsavingargs-) and [**pageEndSaving(PageEndSavingArgs)**](https://reference.aspose.com/cells/nodejs-cpp/ipagesavingcallback/#pageEndSaving-pageendsavingargs-) methods that you can implement in your custom class.
-You may also control which pages are rendered as demonstrated in the *TestPageSavingCallback* custom class.
+You may also control which pages are rendered as demonstrated in the *TestTiffPageSavingCallback* custom class.

 ## **Track Conversion Progress of Excel to TIFF**

-The following code sample loads the [source excel file](95584311.xlsx) and prints its conversion progress in the console by using the *TestPageSavingCallback* custom class that implements the [**IPageSavingCallback**](https://reference.aspose.com/cells/nodejs-cpp/ipagesavingcallback) interface.
+The following code sample loads the **source Excel file** ([95584311.xlsx](95584311.xlsx)) and prints its conversion progress in the console by using the *TestTiffPageSavingCallback* custom class that implements the [**IPageSavingCallback**](https://reference.aspose.com/cells/nodejs-cpp/ipagesavingcallback) interface.
 The output file generated is attached for your reference.

 [Output File](95584312.tiff)